 With regard to your undergraduate courses, specific requirements may vary among universities and professional schools, but all schools realize the value of a broad-based education with demonstrated ability in the sciences, well-developed verbal and written communication skills, and a background in the humanities and social sciences.
 This may include earning your bachelor’s degree and taking two semesters each in general biology, general chemistry, organic chemistry, general physics, and English.
 In addition, you may be required to take an entrance test like the MCAT, GRE, DAT, or OAT.
 Some schools also require or strongly recommend taking other courses in biochemistry, cell or molecular biology, genetics, statistics, calculus, humanities, and social science.

 As soon as you decide to enroll as a pre-professional health science student (which is suggested to be no later than the end of your freshman year), you should contact an advisor for these studies and begin working on this coursework immediately.
-Both the Biological Sciences and the Chemistry departments in the School of Sciences, as well as the Athletic Training, Exercise Science, Paramedicine, and Public Health departments in the School of Health Sciences at Lindenwood University have pre-professional advisors to help you.
+Our departments have pre-professional advisors to help you.

 To score above the national exam norms, you should finish certain courses before taking the entrance exam in your chosen profession.
 You should also check the coursework-related information on specific schools.
 You should consult with a Lindenwood pre-health sciences advisor for a list of specific schools and their requirements, which can be found in the admissions requirements books or the websites of the professional associations.